Ames-hub/pyhoster/README.md

 ### Security configuration
 PyHoster has a few optional security features built in.<br>
 - SSL - PyHoster can generate a self-signed SSL certificate for your website or use your own.
-(Default: False)
+(Default: True)
 - File directory Listing toggle. - Toggle whether or not to allow directory listing.
 (Default: False)
 - Security Headers toggler - PyHoster can add security headers to your website.
 (Default: True)
 - CSP Directives - add CSP directives to your website!
 (Default: True)